Setting the levy amount with community input

-Review and discuss the district’s facility needs and establish a timeline for addressing those needs based on the desired completion date and election date.
+- Once the committee is formed, review and discuss the district’s facility needs and establish a timeline for addressing those needs based on the desired completion date and election date.

-Provide appropriate administrative and secretarial support.
+- Provide appropriate administrative and secretarial support.

-Follow the committee’s advice as closely as possible in determining bond levy projects and amounts.
+- Follow the committee’s advice as closely as possible in determining bond levy projects and amounts.

 Conducting a community survey

-This information is taken from OSBA’s Oregon School Bond Manualwhich is designed as a guide to help school district, education service district and community college officials understand their long- and short-term borrowing options.
+This information is taken from OSBA’s Oregon School Bond Manual which is designed as a guide to help school district, education service district and community college officials understand their long- and short-term borrowing options.

 - Most bond elections pass as schools seek state matches